yt-project/old-blog/content/post/WhatsUpWith30.rst

 populate the code base.
 This brings with it a lot of work, but also a lot of opportunity.

-.. note:: If you have ideas, concerns or comments, email yt-dev!
+If you have ideas, concerns or comments, email yt-dev!

 What's Going In To 3.0?
 -----------------------